Paper given at “Crisis Carnival Conference”

 The country became an unofficial front in the U.S. war against Communism in the Western Hemisphere after the rise of Castro, and the U.S. clandestinely supported an Afro-Guyanese government against explicitly Marxist political parties.[v]
 The CIA funneled money through American trade unions in the 1960s to foment labor violence and destabilize the Marxist-leaning government of Cheddi Jagan, an Indo-Guyanese.
 In 1964 the British rigged national elections to ensure Jagan’s defeat, and gave Guyana its independence two years later.
 In 1968 the CIA provided a voter registration system guaranteed to keep Jagan’s successor, Forbes Burnham, in power.
 Burnham made himself “president for life” in 1973, and remained in office until his death in 1985.

-well as the pre-colonial past in most of his fiction.
+Wilson Harris, an expatriate Guyanese who lives in the United Kingdom, explores recent history as well as the pre-colonial past in most of his fiction.
 His novel Jonestown, published in 1996, moves backward and forward between ancestral Caribbean time and Jonestown time.[vi]
 Harris ties the deaths in Jonestown to the South American culture of Mayan sacrifices, colonialism, and postcolonial oppression.
 In his introduction to the book he states that all of the characters in the book are “fictional and archetypal” (3). indicating his purpose in placing Jonestown and Jim Jones—called Jonah Jones in the novel—in an enlarged and expansive drama that transcends time and space, and yet is intimately linked to the reality of colonialism in the Guyanas.

 The protagonist of Jonestown, Francisco Bone, escapes death at the last moment because a character named Deacon, Jonah Jones’ right-hand man, shoots Jones just before Jones plans to kill Bone.
 Deacon then dies in a fall.
 As the sole survivor of Jonestown, Bone feels great responsibility to the past: not just his own, but to the history of victims of previous holocausts in the New World.
 “Revisiting the past, Bone realizes how misguided Jones’s [sic] desire to create a new Rome in the South American rainforest was,” according to one literary critic.
 “It is again hindsight that enables Bone to begin to perceive the analogy between himself and all past and future victims of Jones’s [sic] look-alikes.”[vii]